 Accessibility & Translation

-Green
+Green Skills Academy

 Helping Londoners get jobs in green projects.

 The UK has set a net zero emissions target by 2050.
 This journey starts by reducing 67% of emissions by 2030, and 78% by 2035.
-Our Green Academy Hub has been created to meet this challenge head-on.
+Our Green Skills Academy has been created to meet this challenge head-on.

-• Off-site manufacturing and pre-fabrication roles, where homes are precision-engineered in a factory
+• Off-site manufacturing and pre-fabrication roles where homes are precision-engineered in a factory

 • Gas engineers, plumbing and heating technicians with the skills to install and retrofit air and ground source heat and hydrogen pumps